 Why do you want to send the survey?
 First, identify the desired outcome so you can come up with the right questions to meet your objectives.
 Not only do you need to be clear about the information you’re seeking, but it’s also important to pinpoint your demographic.
 In addition, it can be helpful to set a goal for the number of responses you want to review.

 Maybe you’re searching for feedback on a particular product category.
 Or perhaps you’re interested in customer opinions about the quality of your service.
-Decide whether this information needs to be specific or general, then craft your survey to meet your goals.
+Decide whether this information needs to be specific or general, then craft your online survey to meet your goals.

-2. Create a survey form
+2. Create an online survey form

 Now that you know your intentions for the survey, it’s time to create an online form.
 If you want to get the right answers, then it’s imperative to ask the right type of questions.
 Consider using different question styles, depending on the type of information you’re gathering: